-Today is the sixth anniversary of the day I could have left this mortal coil, but instead stayed for another few rounds.
+Today is the sixth anniversary of the day I almost left this mortal coil.
 Ever since, December 26th has become my own personal day of thanksgiving, where I count myself lucky to be here at all.
 This year I’d like to write about the landmark year of 2016, when I worked on “MARY POPPINS RETURNS” (in cinemas now) and began to claw my way back into the animation career I’d loved for 30 years, after losing the use of my drawing arm in 2012.

 Immediately after my STROKE, my focus was on medical recovery; learning to think again, talk again, walk again, and deal with the after-shocks of my condition (many of which l still deal with today).
 Then there were money woes; medical bills, insurance problems and massive debt.
 I needed to get back to WORK..
 Even though my drawing ability was gone, I could think of no other career I was qualified for than animation, so I began to try and draw with my LEFT hand.